AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Exporters/Use Prometheus Monitoring to monitor NGINX exporters (later version).md

 ## Step 2: Install an NGINX exporter of the later version

-1. Log on to the [Prometheus console](https://prometheus.console.aliyun.com/#/home).
+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

+2. In the left-side navigation pane, click **Prometheus Monitoring**.

-2. In the upper-left corner, select the target region and click the name of the target Kubernetes cluster.
+3. In the upper-left corner, select the target region and click the name of the target Kubernetes cluster.

-3. In the left-side navigation pane, click **Exporter access**.
+4. In the left-side navigation pane, click **Exporter access**.

-4. On the **Exporter access** page, click **add Exporter** in the upper-right corner.
+5. On the **Exporter access** page, click **add Exporter** in the upper-right corner.

-5. In the search box in the upper-right corner of the **Exporter list** dialog box, enter an Exporter name and click the target Exporter icon.
+6. In the search box in the upper-right corner of the **Exporter list** dialog box, enter an Exporter name and click the target Exporter icon.

-6. In the Nginx\(V2\) Exporter configuration dialog box, configure the required parameters on the **Configuration** tab.
+7. In the Nginx\(V2\) Exporter configuration dialog box, configure the required parameters on the **Configuration** tab.
 Click **OK**.

     |Parameter|Description|
     |---------|-----------|